captainaomi/T2W2D3-company/readme.md

 ### Services
 Servies page displays the list of services that we provide.
 ...
+### Contact
+Contact page can be used to contact the company.
+...
+### About
+About page is about us.
+...
 ### Components
 This will contain the styling of individual components which are as following at the moment:
 - Header